6 Remarketing Benefits for Ecommerce from an AdWords Pro

 1. It's Ideal for Your Ecommerce Business

-Remarketing is an effective way of targeting customers that haven’t yet completed a desired action.
+Remarketing is an effective way of targeting customers that haven’t yet completed the desired action.
 Remarketing is effective because it combines regular advertising with an added layer of relevance.

 With a regular AdWords campaign, you advertise on relevant websites or use keywords that are relevant for your business, but you don’t really know anything about the users you’re targeting.
 With Remarketing you have the added information that the user knows who you are.